SalehMk0/Recidivism-Radar/README.md

 4. Run the cleaning files.
 5. Run the Load file to load the data into the data warehouse.
-6. Run the timeseries analysis file to run the timeseries
+6. Run the timeseries analysis file to explore the plots.
 7. Run the Model file to set up the model and make predictions.
+8. Run the mlflow server and the python flask app.
+9. Open the browser to view the page and make a prediction.
-8. Open the analysis (power bi) file to see further analysis.
+10. Open the analysis file (Power BI) to see beautiful dynamic visuals.

-Now, you should be able to setup Recidivism Radar locally and explore its features.
+Now, you should be able to explore Recidivism Radar locally.